-Attention: We will be performing routine maintenance on this website between 7:00 and 7:30am on Thursday, December 12th.
+Attention: We will be performing routine maintenance on this website between the hours of 6:00 and 9:00am this Wednesday, October 14th, 2015.
 During this time, you may experience intermittent outages on this site.
 We apologize for the inconvenience.

 The mission of the Yavapai County Public Defender is to fully provide the fundamental Constitutional protections afforded by law to our indigent clients, when appointed by the Court, in criminal, juvenile, mental health or appellate proceedings.

 Pursuant to the requirements of the U.S. Constitution, the Yavapai County Public Defender’s Office is responsible for the court-appointed representation of persons not financially able to afford an attorney who are facing the loss of their liberty through criminal charges, juvenile proceedings, post conviction reviews, or involuntary commitment hearings.

 It is the goal of the Office to fully protect the rights of our clients, to ensure that all of our constitutional requirements are met, to work with others in the justice system to ensure the fair and responsible administration of justice, and to meet our mandates in a professional, ethical, and fiscally responsible manner.

 The Office is comprised of a Criminal Trial and a Juvenile Division, with offices in Prescott and the Verde Valley, and includes attorneys, investigators, paralegals, legal secretaries, and records personnel.